Which washing machine brand?

 Not a Which? member?
-Sign up today for a £1 Which? trial and access all our expert reviews and Best Buys.
+Join Which? and access all our expert reviews and Best Buys.

 At the end of the wash program, the drum continues to turn at intervals for up to 30 minutes to help prevent creasing.
 The door can be opened and laundry removed at any time during the anti-crease phase.
 Miele’s woollen programs don't have an anti-crease phase.

 A unit which sits on top of the machine and automatically adds either powder or liquid detergent.
 The user inputs the textile type and level of soiling, the AutoDos system then automatically selects the correct detergent and concentration required to clean the specific load, also taking into account water hardness and load size.